|

 Physical states are represented by rays in complex Hilbert space

-(the inner product is denoted be with the first
+(the inner product is denoted be

 and